 Optimize pedaling efficiency for climbing with proper saddle height

-Enter distance and elevation gain to analyze your climb.
+Enter distance and elevation gain to analyse your climb.
 Add time for VAM calculation.